 Price: Starts at $99.99 per month per user.

 Signable is the only option on this list that allows you to pay as you go.
 This makes it very appealing to professional users who don’t need to eSign regularly.

 The platform mainly caters to European and U.K. clients, so it’s up-to-date with U.K. and E.U. law.
-If you or your company are European and worried about legality, this platform will provide you with a great deal of security.
+If you or your company are European and worried about legality, this platform will provide you with great security.

 - Multi-language support: Signable currently supports English, German, Spanish, French, Dutch, and Portuguese.

 - Detailed document tracking: You can see which stage your document is at in the signing process and receive the audit trail when the document is fully signed.

 - API integrations: Although the platform only natively integrates with Dropbox and Capsule, you can use its API to expand its integrations to meet your needs.